Explanation of Course Numbers

-An examination of the interaction of legal requirements and personal ethics and their influence on managerial decisions affecting the employment exchange.
-Special emphasis on equal employment opportunity and civil rights, workers’ compensation, occupational health and safety, collective bargaining, and wrongful discharge.
-(Fall).
+The interaction of legal requirements and personal ethics on managerial decisions affecting employment.
+Topics include discrimination, collective bargaining, worker’s compensation, occupational health and safety, and wrongful discharge.

-In exploring the “entrepreneur as a phenomenon,” students will be exposed to the theory and experiences associated with entrepreneurs, entrepreneurial acts, and entrepreneurship in all organizational settings—large, small, public, and private.
-(Fall and spring).
+The entrepreneur as a phenomenon.
+Theory and experiences associated with entrepreneurs, entrepreneurial acts, and entrepreneurship in all organizational settings—large, small, public, and private.

 The start-up process and management of small firms.
 Field projects involve student teams as consultants to local businesses.
 Case studies.
 Emphasis on total customer service, international opportunities, and minority and women’s issues.